syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Getting-Started.md

 ---
 layout: post
-title: Getting started with .NET MAUI Tab View (SfTabView) Control | Syncfusion
+title: Getting started with .NET MAUI Tab View (SfTabView) | Syncfusion
 description: Learn how to set up, configure, and use the Syncfusion .NET MAUI Tab View (SfTabView) control in your cross-platform applications.
 platform: maui-toolkit
 control: Tab View control (SfTabView)